aaagrud/wordle/README.md

 # wordle
-A program to play wordle
+A simple program to play wordle written in python because it seemed fun